usrz/errorlog/README.md

 The default for output will be `process.stderr` and minimum level `ERROR`: these values will be applied only to loggers created **after** setting them.

+The default level can also be specified by using the `LOG_LEVEL` environment variable.

 Logging